shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-attribution.md

 ---
 title: Microsoft Invest - Conversion Attribution
-description: Learn how when an advertiser's conversion pixel loads, Xandr determines if a pixel load can be associated with a user, and whether the user has converted in response to having previously viewed or clicked one of the advertiser's creatives. ms.date: 10/28/2023
+description: Learn how when an advertiser's conversion pixel loads, Microsoft Advertising determines if a pixel load can be associated with a user, and whether the user has converted in response to having previously viewed or clicked one of the advertiser's creatives. ms.date: 10/28/2023
 ---